United States Army Communications-Electronics Command: History

 ECOM was fragmented in January 1978 on the recommendation of the Army Materiel Acquisition Review Committee (AMARC) in order to form the following three Commands and one Activity: The Communications and Electronics Materiel Readiness Command (CERCOM), the Communications Research and Development Command (CORADCOM), the Electronics Research and Development Command (ERADCOM), and the Avionics Research and Development Activity (AVRADA).

 Reassessment of the changes at Fort Monmouth, begun in August 1980, concluded that, while the emphasis on research and development had increased for the better, there was also much duplication of effort.
 Thus, on 1 March 1981, AMC combined CERCOM and CORADCOM to form the new Communications-Electronics Command (CECOM), effective 1 May 1981.

+On 1 October 1984 the Army establishes the United States Army Information Systems Command (ISC) to improve information management under a single command.
+US Army Computer Systems Command was transferred to the Information Systems Command as a major subordinate command.
+July 1985, the Computer Systems Command was re-designated the United States Army Information Systems Engineering Command ISEC.

 The 1993 Base Realignment and Closure Commission mandated the closing of the Evans Area, Vint Hill Farms Station, moving the United States Army Communications-Electronics Research, Development and Engineering Center to Fort Monmouth under CECOM.
 Additionally, CECOM gained some missions and personnel from the Fort Belvoir Research and Development Center.

+On 1 October 1996, the ISEC became a subordinate command under the United States Army Communications-Electronics Command or CECOM.